JangamPavithraReddy/Cafe-Management-System/README.md

 # Cafe-Management-System
-we are developing this project using spring boot as back end
+I am developing this project using spring boot as back end .